quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

     LD_LIBRARY_PATH=$PASSDIR/build/llvm-passes clang -Xclang -load -Xclang LLVMSplitBitwiseOp.so -Xclang -load -Xclang LLVMX-OR.so split.c -S -emit-llvm

-After applying the two optimizations the code becomes too big to paste here.
+After applying the two optimizations, the code becomes too big to paste here.
-But happens is:
+But this happens:

-    * The XORs are split into several smaller ones hence generating a forest of independent small XORs trees.
+    * The XORs are split into several smaller ones, hence generating a forest of independent small XORs trees.
     * Each XOR tree is *idependently* obfuscated by X-OR.
 This means that the obfuscated types of each subtree can be different (and they really are in practice)!
     * And the optimizer will not optimize out the splits!

 I'll let you take a look at the result.
-It is becoming too big to be pasted here.
 With the given example LLVM produces ~1300 obfuscated LLVM instructions from the original ~10.

 When optimizing with -O2 the ~1300 instructions are reduced to ~600.
 It looks like LLVM managed to merge some parts of the transformations.
-However since I don't want to loose what sanity I have left I haven't looked too closely to what's happening...
+However, since I don't want to loose what sanity I have left, I haven't looked too closely to what's happening...
 If you have enough courage, let us know in the comments!

 Performances